NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## reviewed

+- [ ] 58.
+Recognise some common covalent network substances, including diamond, graphite and silicon dioxide.
+- [ ] 57.
+Explain the physical properties of covalent molecular substances, including:
+- [ ] 56.
+Use the valence shell electron pair repulsion (VSEPR) theory along with Lewis structures to explain, predict and draw the shapes of molecules and polyatomic ions.
+- [ ] 55.
+Draw Lewis structures for covalent molecules, showing both bonding pairs and lone pairs of electrons.
+- [ ] 54.
+Describe a covalent bond as a shared pair of electrons, resulting in electrostatic attraction between positive nuclei of the atoms and the shared electron pair.
+- [ ] 53.
+Explain the physical properties of metals, including:
+- [ ] 52.
+Describe how metallic bonding holds metal atoms together, in a lattice of positively charged ions surrounded by delocalised electrons.
+- [ ] 51.
+Perform stoichiometric calculations in order to establish percentage composition and empirical formula of ionic compounds.
+- [ ] 50.
+Calculate the formula of an ionic compound from empirical data, including the formula of a hydrated salt.
+- [ ] 49.
+Define and describe the difference between anhydrous and hydrated salts, and explain the role of water of crystallisation.
 - [ ] 48.
 Calculate percentage composition of an ionic compound from the relative atomic masses of the constituent species.
 - [ ] 47.
 Use understanding of ionic bonding to explain the physical properties of ionic compounds, including:
 - [ ] 46.
 Describe and explain how ions are held together to form an ionic lattice.